simplesamlphp/simplesamlphp-module-examplecomposer/README.md

 - `composer.json`: The composer configuration file for this module.
 - `README.md`: This document describing the module.
-- `lib/Controller/ExampleController.php`: Controller outputing `Hello World!` when executed.
+- `lib/Controller/ExampleController.php`: Controller outputting `Hello World!` when executed.